wohahobg/pterosync/README.md

 This can be caused from any of the following: Wrong location, not enough disk space/CPU/RAM, or no allocations matching the provided criteria.

 ### Discord Server
-Join our Discord Server [GameCMS.ORG](https://gamecms.org/discord) for support and queries.
+Join our Discord Server [Click Me](https://gamecms.org/discord) for support and queries.